Cricket Bat Care & Maintenance

 LIFESPAN OF A CRICKET BAT

-Being made of natural material there is no definite time frame within which your bat will last.
-To obtain the maximum life and performance please adhere to the care and preparation instructions.
-Constantly monitor the blade of your bat, maintain and store it correctly especially in moist or wet environments.
-We highly recommend having a toe guard and facing on your bat as well as getting an annual service.
+To obtain the maximum life and performance, please adhere to the care and preparation instructions.
+Constantly monitor the blade of your bat, maintain it correctly, and store it correctly, especially in moist or wet environments.
+We highly recommend having a toe guard and facing on your bat.
+Along with getting an annual service.

 IN CASE OF DAMAGE